tlevine/www.thomaslevine.com/content/!/world-data-world/index.md

 ---
 title: World -> Data -> World
 ---
-To me, it is common sense that data could be extracted from a and that that data could be converted into a slice of apple pie.
+To me, it is common sense that data could be extracted from a pair of pants and that that data could be converted into a slice of apple pie.
+But for many (most?) people, it is not common sense.
+I think this is a particularly important concept to convey if we want to teach data literacy (or whatever you want to call it).
+So now I'll talk about some ways that I teach this concept.

 ## World -> Data
-People focus a lot on
+We can collect information from the world and convert it into data.
+This tends to come to people more easily.
+My main points here are that data is simply a concise representation of ordinary human knowledge and that fancy computers use the same processes that people do.

+The concept that the world can be converted into data seems to come quite naturally to people when I find a situation where the people are already doing that.
+People often ask me to teach web scraping, and I generally subvert that request to teach them about how anything can be converted into data.
+I do that by walking through the architecture of a complex data-driven system and by brainstorming different types of information that can be extracted from a web page.

+### Architecture walkthrough

+### Brainstorming information extraction

 ## Data -> World: CSV Soundsystem
 This theme underlies much of [CSV Soundsystem](http://csvsoundsystem.com)'s work.